sergueik/springboot_study/basic-runnable_with_properties/README.md

 This directory contains basic example from [repo](https://github.com/eugenp/tutorials/blob/master/core-java-modules/core-java-concurrency-basic/src/main/java/com/baeldung/concurrent) of the
-__Implementing a Runnable vs Extending a Thread__ [article](https://www.baeldung.com/java-runnable-vs-extending-thread)
+__Implementing a Runnable vs Extending a Thread__ [article](https://www.baeldung.com/java-runnable-vs-extending-thread) and demonstrating defining the Runnable class properties from `application.properties` configuration for Task running on `org.springframework.core.task.SimpleAsyncTaskExecutor.SimpleAsyncTaskExecutor()` and `java.util.concurrent.Executors.newSingleThreadExecutor()`.
+In the properties file, defining os-specific values is shown

 ### Usage

-below , describes the fixed version.
-For early failed attempts, see commit history
+* below, describes the fixed version.
+For early failed attempts, see commit historiaes

 ```sh
 mvn spring-boot:run